Bailly Generating Station

 The Bailly Generating Station was a 604 megawatt (MW) coal power plant located in Burns Harbor, Indiana, on the shore of Lake Michigan adjacent to the Port of Indiana.
 The plant, which began operation in 1962 and tripled its capacity in 1968, is owned and operated by the Northern Indiana Public Service Company (NIPSCO), an electric-utility operating division of the energy holding company NiSource.
 The plant ceased coal-fired electrical generation on May 31, 2018.

 History

-The Bailly Station is named in honor of Joseph Bailly, a fur trader and pioneer settler of the Indiana Dunes.
+The Bailly Station is named in honor of Joseph Bailly, a fur trader and pioneer settler of northwest Indiana.
 It is located in an industrial park sited within the Indiana Dunes National Lakeshore.
 The plant's 300-acre site reflects a belief, held by the state of Indiana and the United States Congress in the early 1960s, that the Dunes-Lake Michigan shoreline should be shared between environmental preservation and heavy industry.